 Acebeam X80GT review: High Power Flashlight

-It’s able to pumping out approximately 32,500 Lumens from 18 XHP50.2 LEDs.
-Given the size, this must be the brightest flashlight currently available that fit your pockets!
+It’s able to pump out approximately 32,500 Lumens from 18* XHP50.2 LEDs.
+Given the size, this must be the brightest flashlight currently available that fits your pockets!

 What you’ll get: